pathaderavi/pathaderavi/README.md

 <br/>

 - 🔭 I’m currently working on a Music app for iOS and watchOS
-- 🌱 I’m currently learning Vapor
+- 🌱 I’ve currently started learning Vapor
 - 💬 Ask me about anything, I will be glad to help
 - 📫 How to reach me: Connect with me on LiknedIn
 - 😄 Pronouns: He/Him